ARMOURED TRAINS

 Drawings: Artillery Wagon

-These artillery wagons originated from two Russian heavy armoured trains model 1915 captured during Finnish Civil War in year 1918.
-While four such wagons were captured only two of them were included to the two armoured trains that the Finns took to their own use after the Civil War.
-However as mentioned in Part 7 of these pages these two armoured trains were first given to German troops stationed in Finland and remained in their use until Germany lost World War 1 and German troops left Finland in end of year 1918.
+These artillery wagons originated from Russian heavy armoured train captured during Finnish Civil War in year 1918.
+Both of the two captured artillery wagons were included among the wagons that had been captured year 1918 and selected for the two armoured trains, which Finnish Army formed for its own use.
+Each of the new armoured trains received one of these artillery wagons, which can well be noted as the most advanced armored train wagons in Finnish use at that time.
+Shortly said were better armed and armoured than other armoured train wagons available.
+Period photos show these wagons being used as the first wagons in front of the two Finnish armoured trains at that time.
+However as mentioned in Part 7 of these pages these two armoured trains were not issued first to Finnish troops.
+But they were in fact first given to German troops stationed in Finland and remained in their use until Germany lost World War 1 and German troops left Finland in end of year 1918.

 As can be seen in these drawings the main weapon of these wagons was 76 K/02 field gun placed in rotating turret.
 Due to way the turret was placed the firing sector of this gun was likely less than 270 degrees.
 Besides the field guns weaponry of the wagon contained also several Maxim machineguns, for which it had eight loopholes.
 Six of these loopholes were located in sides of the wagon (three on each side) and the other two were near the turret and could fire along it.
 Originally both area near the turret and roof of the wagon had fencing to make increase security of the crew members working there while the train was moving.
 Both middle part of the wagon roof and turret roof had hatches.
 While not visible in any period photos the non-turret end of the wagon almost certainly had a door or at least entrance of some sort.